bitcookies/winrar-keygen/README.md

 <details>
 <summary>Click to expand</summary>

-If you don't want to compile it yourself, you can also go to the [release](https://github.com/bitcookies/winrar-keygen/releases/) page to get `winrar-keygen.exe`.
+If you don't want to compile it yourself, you can compile it using [Actions](#7-Build-in-Github-Actions) or visit the [Release](https://github.com/bitcookies/winrar-keygen/releases/) to download the corresponding version.

 ### 6.1 Prerequisites